Tanguyvans/tp-react-native/website/docs/prerequisites.md

 # Prerequisites

-Before starting this workshop, ensure you have the following tools and software installed on your machine.
+Before getting into the exercises, ensure you have the following tools and software installed on your machine.

 ## Required Software